Climate and Average Weather Year Round in Loreto Mexico

 The wind is most often from the west for 7.0 months, from March 17 to October 17, with a peak percentage of 67% on May 30.
 The wind is most often from the north for 5.0 months, from October 17 to March 17, with a peak percentage of 68% on January 1.

 Loreto is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.2 months, from July 16 to October 23, with an average temperature above 81°F. The day of the year with the warmest water is September 4, with an average temperature of 85°F.
+The time of year with warmer water lasts for 3.2 months, from July 16 to October 23, with an average temperature above 81°F. The month of the year in Loreto with the warmest water is September, with an average temperature of 84°F.

-The time of year with cooler water lasts for 4.0 months, from December 22 to April 21, with an average temperature below 70°F. The day of the year with the coolest water is February 7, with an average temperature of 66°F.
+The time of year with cooler water lasts for 4.0 months, from December 22 to April 21, with an average temperature below 70°F. The month of the year in Loreto with the coolest water is February, with an average temperature of 66°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.